 Rashida Tlaib, the first Palestinian American to win a seat in the U.S. Congress, was again in the news last week in the context of the explosive testimony given by Donald Trump’s former attorney and fixer Michael Cohen before the House of Representatives’ Oversight committee.
 That was only six weeks after the congresswoman had caused a stir on 4 January when she used profane language to refer to Trump.

 During the high-profile public testimony that Cohen used to make jaw-dropping, damaging statements about Trump, Republican members of the Oversight Committee chose not to defend Trump, and instead attacked Cohen’s character on the basis of his previous lies to Congress that has earned him a three-year jail sentence.
-(Cohen will go to jail in about two weeks).

 But one Republican lawmaker, in addition to hitting hard at Cohen as “a liar,” also opted to shoot down Cohen’s characterization of Trump as a racist.
 To do so, Representative Mark Meadows from North Carolina brought to the hearing an African American woman, Lynne Patton, who once worked for Trump.
 Then, parading Patton, an official with the Department of Housing and Urban Development, before the committee, Meadows stated, addressing his colleague Tlaib:

 “She says, as a daughter of a man born in Birmingham, Alabama that there is no way she would work for an individual who was racist.”

 The congressman added: “I’ve talked to the president over 300 times.
 I’ve not heard one time a racist comment out of his mouth in private.”